connorslagle/homes-like-this/README.md

     <img src="images/cm_holdout_new.png" width='450'/>
 </p>

-In the confusion matrices above, the values shown are normalized counts **by true value**.
+In the confusion matrices above, the values shown are normalized counts **by true value (rows sum to 1)**.
 If you focus your attention to the diagonal, you can see Lakewood was predicted with the most accuract in both test and holdout datasets.
 However, Wesminster is not far behind.

 To get a better understanding of how my model performed, I tested the performance with the [Matthews Correlation Coefficient (MCC)](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient).